gnif/LookingGlass/doc/usage.rst

 The other drawback of this API is the overall system overhead, however this can be mitigated by using the DirectX 12 backend.
-Please be aware though that this backend is not experimental because it's new, but rather it's a slight abuse/misuse of the DXGI API and allows us to bypass some Windows internals.
+Please be aware though that this backend is not experimental because its new, but rather it's a slight abuse/misuse of the DXGI API and allows us to bypass some Windows internals.

 To enable the DirectX 12 backend the following configuration needs to be added